ShuvenduRoy/Student/README.md

 Student interaction with regular class activity

-This app features some regualar import needs for a student.
+This app features some regualar important needs for a student.
 This functionality is online based.
 So first you have to sign in.
 <p align="center">
   <img src="https://github.com/Bikash300895/Student/blob/master/ScreenShots/1.png" width="250"/>
 </p>